SamirPaulb/system-design-primer/README.md

 This repo is an **organized collection** of resources to help you learn how to build systems at scale.

-### Learn from the open source community
+### Learn from the open-source community

-This is a continually updated, open source project.
+This is a continually updated, open-source project.

 [Contributions](#contributing) are welcome!